greggman/hft-tonde-iko/making.md

 Layers behind that layer will be be drawn behind, layers in front of that layer will be draw in front.
 Be aware that each layer has a cost.
 Too many layers can ruin performance.
 I'd prefer to keep it at 3 layers, one behind, one the player is on, one in front.

+## You can flip, rotate tiles

+The meanings will not change at the moment so if any meaning has a direction then don't rotate/flip those tiles